wmpg/WesternMeteorPyLib/README.md

 	python setup.py install
 	```

-6) Finally, follow the section "Data files" below to complete the installation.

-### Data files
+### Manually downloading data files

-JPL DE430 ephemerids are not a part of the library and have to be downloaded separately and put into the **`shared`** directory:
+JPL DE430 ephemerids are not a part of the library, but they **will** be downloaded automatically on install.
+The file can be downloaded separately and put into the **`shared`** directory:

  * [JPL DE430 ephemerids](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/de430.bsp)

-If you want to use the most recent lists of comets and asteroids, download these as well:
+If you want to use the most recent lists of comets and asteroids, download these as well, or run the ```UpdateOrbitFiles.py``` script:

  * [JPL comets elements](https://ssd.jpl.nasa.gov/dat/ELEMENTS.COMET)
  * [MPC Amors](http://cgi.minorplanetcenter.net/cgi-bin/textversion.cgi?f=lists/Amors.html)